rkuma183/wilsonmar.github.io/_posts/2016-11-26-iot-clouds.md

    <pre><strong>iothub-explorer --help
    </strong></pre>

+0. PROTIP: Edit on your Mac's boot-up file:

+   <pre><strong>source ~/.bash_profile
+   </strong></pre>

+0. Add this line to create a custom alias, then save the file:

+   <pre>alias aih='iothub-explorer'</pre>

+   NOTE: You can select another alias short name than this example.

+0. Close your Terminal and open it again or, alternately:

+   <pre><strong>source ~/.bash_profile
+   </strong></pre>

+0. Now you can verify using an alias:

+   <pre><strong>aih --version
+   </strong></pre>

    ### Device Explorer app for IoT Hub devices

-   Use the Device Explorer tool (on Windows only) to manage devices connecting to your IoT hub.
+   Use the Device Explorer tool (on Windows 10 only) to manage devices connecting to your IoT hub.
 For example, you can use this tool to register a device with your IoT hub, monitor messages from your devices, and send messages to your devices.
 This is not the same as the Device Explorer blade that you can open from your IoT Hub service on the Azure portal.

    The Device Explorer app runs on your local machine and connects to your IoT hub in Azure.
    It communicates with the following IoT Hub endpoints: